wiredtiger/testy/README.md

   ```
   fab -H user@host stop
   ```
 -  The `info` function allows you to see information relating to the testy service.
-This function will print the current WiredTiger and Testy branch and commit hash, the current workload, and the testy service status.
+This function will print the current wiredtiger and testy branch and commit hash, the current workload, and the testy service status.
 This function takes no arguments.
     ```
     fab -H user@host info
     ```